-Not fully paid-in securities or money market instruments and subscription rights for such instruments or other not fully paid-in financial instruments may only be purchased for up to 10 % of the fund assets.
+The fund may purchase not fully paid-in securities or money market instruments and subscription rights for such instruments or other not fully paid-in financial instruments.

-Securities within the meaning of § 30 (2) items 3 and 4 BMSVG (debt securities, other debt securities and investment securities) - with the exception of securities issued by the Republic of Austria or by the federal provinces of Austria or by another EEA member state or by a regional government of another EEA member state - a) must be officially listed on a securities exchange in Austria, in a member state or another full member state of the OECD or traded on another recognized and regulated securities market in one of these states which is open to the public and operates regularly and b) may be purchased in the first year since the start of their issuance, if the terms of issue include an obligation to apply for an official listing or for trading on one of the markets listed under a).
+Securities within the meaning of § 30 (2) items 3 and 4 BMSVG (debt securities, other debt securities and investment securities) - with the exception of securities issued by the Republic of Austria or by the federal provinces of Austria or by another EEA member state or by a regional government of another EEA member state -

+- a) must be officially listed on a securities exchange in Austria, in a member state or another full member state of the OECD or traded on another recognized and regulated securities market in one of these states which is open to the public and operates regularly and - b) may be purchased in the first year since the start of their issuance, if the terms of issue include an obligation to apply for an official listing or for trading on one of the markets listed under a).